Current and Forthcoming Activities in 2018.

 Readers’ Day is run jointly by Nottingham City and Nottinghamshire County Libraries.
-This year it will be on Saturday 18 November.
+This year it was on Saturday 18 November.
 Details, progamme and booking here:

 In 2018, I’ll be making a return visit to Birmingham Irish Centre, to talk to the Birmingham Irish Heritage Group about Irish Famine emigrants and the English Workhouse system: Wed 7 Feb 7pm.

 * Loogabarooga Festival